rn17/Time/Readme.txt

 2.GUI with Localization(Language: Hindi)

+Exclusively for Hindi(No need for user to know English)

 Step1, Type: main_gui
-Step2: Type 1 for Hindi, Type 2 for English in GUI
 Step3: Type Continent, for example: Australia
 Step4: Type City, for example: Perth
-Step5: The time and date is displayed in the chosen language
+Step5: The time and date is displayed in Hindi.

 3.Network